 What's New?

-Release Notes - MTest v.7.8.2 (October 2022)
+Release Notes - MTest v.7.8.3 (January 2023)

 Bug Fixes and Maintenance

-As a result, MTest now also supports Matlab 2022a.
+MTest now officially supports Matlab 2022b.

 Installation